Faith-Okamoto/GWAS_pipeline/README.md

 ------------------------------------------------------------------------

 8.  **Compress images, knit report and create minio public link**
-    -I convert the Locuszoom PDFs to png and compress the Manhattan plots using command-line tools.
+-   I convert the Locuszoom PDFs to png and compress the Manhattan plots using command-line tools.
-    -After knitting the report, copy the
-    html file to the **/projects/ps-palmer/s3/data/** directory.
-    p50_reports = directory for all P50 projects. u01_reports = U01
+-   After knitting the report, copy the html file to the **/projects/ps-palmer/s3/data/** directory. p50_reports = directory for all P50 projects. u01_reports = U01 projects.
-    projects.
-    -Please follow the pinned document on TSCC channel for minio access key.
+-   Please follow the pinned document on TSCC channel for minio access key.

 ``` bash
 convert_locuszoom_to_png.sh